Poulin injured in Canada women’s win over Czechia; Oldham wins slopestyle bronze

 Already have an account?
 Log in here »

-Toronto’s Piper Gilles and Paul Poirier of Unionville, Ont., were silver medallists at the last two world championships.
-Marjorie Lajoie of Boucherville, Que., and Zachary Lagha, of St-Hubert, Que., who were third in the team free dance on Saturday, and Marie-Jade Lauriault of Sainte-Anne-des-Plaines, Que., and Romain Le Gac of Laval, Que., are also in the field.
+Marjorie Lajoie of Boucherville, Que., and Zachary Lagha, of St-Hubert, Que., are in ninth (79.66), while Marie-Jade Lauriault of Sainte-Anne-des-Plaines, Que., and Romain Le Gac of Laval, Que., were 15th (74.35).

 This report by The Canadian Press was first published Feb.
 9, 2026.